Economic Development

 In India, we also provide financial support for the creation of micro-enterprises, while in Nepal, we concentrate our efforts in rural areas that are often very difficult to access, thereby helping people to acquire skills that they can then use to benefit the whole village.

-Notre impact en 2023
+Notre impact en 2024

-591 young people attended computer classes
+712 young people in computer classes

-474 women trained in craft skills
+289 women trained in crafts

 One of our programs in India

-I support the micro-credit programme
+I support the micro-credit program

 One of our programs in Nepal

-I support agriculture in Nepal
+I support the empowerment of farmers in Nepal

 Our intervention method